Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Baseline Installation and Boilerplate

+Note: MO2 can't handle the installation of this section, and will warn you accordingly.

 1. Wipe any previous install, any tools, folders, etc. Everything must be clean.

 2. Install the game, preferably not in Program Files for technical reasons to do with Windows permissions.
 If using steam, you can find information about this [here](https://support.steampowered.com/kb_article.php?ref=7418-YUBN-8129)